NuanpanTH/carbon_accounting/README.md

 [^1]: Jaller, M., Matthews, S., Can Carbon Intensity Metrics Help Achieve Net Carbon Reductions?
 [^2]: Meinrenken, C.J., Chen, D., Esparza, R.A. et al. The Carbon Catalogue, carbon footprints of 866 commercial products from 8 industry sectors and 5 continents.
 Sci Data 9, 87 (2022).
+[^3]: PCF was reported in kg. as per guidelines of the CDP questionnaire 2018
-[^3]: How Green Is Wind Power, Really?
+[^4]: How Green Is Wind Power, Really?
 A New Report Tallies Up The Carbon Cost Of Renewables (forbes.com)
-[^4]: How Green Is Wind Power, Really?
+[^5]: How Green Is Wind Power, Really?
 A New Report Tallies Up The Carbon Cost Of Renewables (forbes.com)